 If you’ve ever been to Rhode Island or grew up here, you know what a pizza strip is.
 It’s crunchy and chewy pizza that is topped only with red sauce and sometimes grated cheese.
-It’s found mostly in bakeries and is a bit sweet and super delicious!
+It’s found mostly in bakeries and is super delicious!

 I am no chef, although I wish I played one on TV. 🙂 I just like to experiment in my kitchen and if all goes well, I’ll keep it in my dinner rotation.

 - 1 pound of fresh pizza dough

 - ¼ cup olive oil (this will be divided.
 Some for sauce mixture, some for bottom of pan)

 - 1 16 oz. can crushed tomatoes or 2 cups of homemade pasta sauce (this works if it's all you have)